-Performance evaluation of the Board, its Committees and Board members was also carried out by M/s Kreston Hyder Bhimji & CO, Chartered Accountants during the financial year 2021.
+Performance evaluation of the Board, its Committees and Board members was also carried out by M/s Kreston Hyder Bhimji & CO, Chartered Accountants during January 2021.
 The Company's commitment towards excellence in corporate governance is signified by engaging the external consultant which brings objectivity and transparency in the evaluation process.